Techiral/VibeFlow/README.md

 6.  **Open the App:**
     Navigate to `http://localhost:9002` (or the specified port) in your browser.
 Sign up or log in.

-7.  **Add Gemini API Key & Composio MCP URL:**
+7.  **Add Gemini API Key:**
-    Go to your profile settings (click the user icon in the dashboard) and add your Google Gemini API Key and your Composio MCP URL.
+    Go to your profile settings (click the user icon in the dashboard) and add your Google Gemini API Key.
     *   Get a Gemini Key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-    *   Find your Composio MCP URL in your [Composio MCP dashboard](https://mcp.composio.dev).

 ## Project Structure